Defense Dissertation Thesis

 2. Address any revisions requested by the Graduate College

 3. You have up to 60 calendar days to make revisions, secure the committee’s final approval, and send the Final Copy to the Graduate College through ProQuest.
+To submit your revisions in ProQuest, upload the new PDF in your existing ProQuest submission.
 To graduate in the current semester, these are due before the next semester starts.

 4. After you submit the Final Copy, the Graduate College will confirm with your mentor that we have the correct, approved version.
 At this point your degree is complete